jackhump/WGS-QC-Pipeline/version1.2/README.md

 *MISS_THRESH_INDI*: Threshold of missingness of a Sample, above which we exclude Sample from analysis.
 Default is .1

 *RELATEDNESS_THRESH*: Threshold of relatedness, above which we exclude a Sample based on relation to other Samples.
 Default is .125

+# To do

+Enable option to make intermediate outputs temporary Include plotting options
+Shift from vcf-concat to bcftools concat (might be faster) Chunk bug fix (referenced below)
+If blacklist is true, but no path to a file is provided, use default

 # Known bugs